Nonequilibrium steady-state Kubo formula: equality of transport coefficients: The setting

-{\em \bf The setting.--} A common way to account for an explicit coupling to reservoirs in 1D systems is by an appropriate boundary conditions on top of Hamiltonian bulk evolution.
-Any quantum evolution should preserve positivity of density matrices as well as its trace.
-If one in addition assumes that the reservoir is infinitely large and fast, i.e., induces Markovian evolution, one is led to the Lindblad master equation~\cite{Lindblad1,Lindblad2}
+A common way to account for an explicit coupling to reservoirs is by an appropriate master equation.
+Any quantum evolution should preserve the positivity of density matrices as well as its trace.
+If one in addition assumes that the reservoir is infinite and fast, i.e., induces a Markovian evolution, one is led to the Lindblad master equation~\cite{Lindblad1,Lindblad2}